 Track Our Plows | Priority Road Clearing | Road Clearing Response TimesSidewalks | Significant Weather WarningWindrows | Damaged Mailboxes

-Although we salt and plow roads to make them safe to travel, some snow may remain.
-Only major arterial roads and bus routes are plowed down to the asphalt.
+Although roads are salted and plowed to make them safe to travel, some snow may remain.
+Only major arterial roads and bus routes are continually serviced to achieve bare pavement.

 Track our plows

-Please note: Updates are being made to the Plow Tracks software this year and it will be tested during the first winter event.
+Please note: Updates are being made to the Plow Tracks software and it will be tested as soon as possible.
 Plow Tracks will not be live to the public until this is complete.

 Please wait a full 24 hours after a storm has ended to contact us if your road has not been maintained.
 Once the 24-hour period has lapsed, contact us: